actoron/jadex/docs/guides/bdiold/05 Capabilities.md

 # Using Capabilities

-Â
 Agents and capabilities may be composed of any number of subcapabilities which are referenced in a &lt;capabilities&gt; tag.
 To reference a capability, a local name and the location of the capability definition has to be supplied in the file attribute as absolute or relative file name or capability type name.
 Type names are resolved using the package and import declarations, and can therefore be unqualified or fully qualified.
-Capabilities from the jadex.bdi.planlib package, such as the DF capability, which have platform-specific implementations, must always be referenced using a fully qualified type name. Â Â
+Capabilities from the jadex.bdi.planlib package, such as the DF capability, which have platform-specific implementations, must always be referenced using a fully qualified type name.
-Â

 ```xml
 <agent ...>